2Lift / Ergonomics / Portugal

 Unfortunately we haven’t been able to find any manual handling specific ergonomic risk assessment tools or sheets to fill out for employers in Portugal.
 On ACT’s website they do refer to the free OiRA risk assessment tools for risk assessing workplace risks.

-Online Resources on Manual Handling in Portugal
+Online Resources on Manual Handling (Lifting and Carrying, Pushing and Pulling) in Portugal

 Information Disclaimer